robbelouwet/masterthesis-forkskinny/weekly_reports/week5.md

 ## Monday

 Started actually implementing the LSFR for TK2 in the tweakey schedule.
-More specifically, I was trying to figure out how to get a State64_t (whch is the 4x4 tweakey internal_state) into a __mm256 datatype.
-In other words, trying to bit slice the
-4x4 TK2 tweakey internal_state, such that I can apply the LSFR and PT in a SIMD manner later on, but first things first.
+More specifically, I was trying to figure out how to get a State64_t (whch is the 4x4 tweakey state) into a __mm256 datatype.
+In other words, trying to bit slice the 4x4 TK2 tweakey state, such that I can apply the LSFR and PT in a SIMD manner later on, but first things first.
 When this works, it's time to try out [the SIMD instruction for a shift left](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#ig_expand=5264,4235,67,0,5523,5224,5264,5264,6531,6501&text=sl&techs=AVX,AVX2) which will be used inside the LSFR.